hoffstadt/DearPyGui/docs/source/tutorials/dpg-structure.rst

 by the :py:func:`start_dearpygui <dearpygui.dearpygui.start_dearpygui>` command.

-In some cases it's necessary to explicitly create the render loop for calling python commands that may need to run every frame.
+In some cases it's necessary to explicitly create the render loop so you can call python commands that may need to run every frame.

-Lets add this into the first app.

 **Code:**